sv-giampa/dev/README.md

 - Python PIP
 - Python Venv

+# IDE
+You can use the IDE you want for accessing the container, but the container exposes the code-server IDE on port 8889.
+For saving configuration and extension you need to declare volumes for the following paths:

+- Configuration:    /root/.config/code-server
+- Extensions:       /root/.local/share/code-server

+Alternatively, you should change the /root part with the name user (i.e. /your_user) you specified for running the container.

 ## Projects root
 This image comes with a default working directory located at /projects.
 The idea is to mount the root of all projects from the host into /projects directory or, alternatively, mount each project root into a sub-directory of /projects.